google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 | 1.3.101.80.0 - 1.3.101.80.\*  | Unassigned   | Unassigned   | First Come First Served       |
 |------------------------------+--------------+--------------+-------------------------------|

-All OIDs in the range from 1.3.101.8192 to 1.3.101.16383 have been reserved.
+All OIDs in the range from 1.3.101.8192 to 1.3.101.16383 have been set aside for Log IDs.
 This is a limited resource of 8,192 OIDs, each of which has an encoded length of 4 octets.

-The 1.3.101.80 arc has been delegated.
+The 1.3.101.80 arc has also been set assigned for LogIDs.
 This is an unlimited resource, but only the 128 OIDs from 1.3.101.80.0 to 1.3.101.80.127 have an encoded length of only 4 octets.